fbeltrao/IoTHubDeviceSynchronizer/README.md

 ## Just-in-time device provision

 Opting for just-in-time device provision requires the network service to take an action whenever sending a message to IoT Hub fails to due to "unknown device" errors.
 The less secure solution relies in giving them full access to the target IoT Hub, which is not acceptable in most scenarios.
-A way to protect IoT Hub is providing a Façade used by the provider, thus protecting the underlying Azure IoT Hub.
-The sample project has a façade implementation to create and delete devices in an IoT Hub.
+A way to protect IoT Hub is providing a Faï¿½ade used by the provider, thus protecting the underlying Azure IoT Hub.
+The sample project has a faï¿½ade implementation to create and delete devices in an IoT Hub.

 Uri to create devices: POST https://xxxx/api/devices/{iothubname?}/{deviceId}

 Uri to delete devices: DELETE https://xxxx/api/devices/{iothubname?}/{deviceId}

 To support multiple IoT Hubs add each connected IoT Hub connection string as an application setting, having the key with the format ```iothub_<iot-hub-name-goes-here>```

 ## Scheduled Synchronization